neurobin/norm/README.md

 ## Read (select)

-You have several methods for this: , ,  and `_get`.
+You have several methods for this:

 1. `_select`: This method will let you pass column names (as sql e.g `username,email`) and WHERE query to make a SELECT query.
 It uses PDO, thus you can pass where_query along with where_values array (e.g `where_query='email=?'`, `where_values=['someone@something.com']`) to make a prepared query.
 2. `_filter`: Wrapper around `_select`.
 It fetches all columns, thus you only pass the WHERE query.